uv10000/CarND-Capstone/writeup_capstone_project_Ulrich_Voll.md

 ---
 ### 1.4 self.decelerate_waypoints(horizon_waypoints,closest_idx)

-For all waypoints in the "horizon_waypoints" reduce the velocities of the "horizon_waypoints" according to a monotonically decreasing function of the distance to the horizon of the respective waypoint.
-Using sqrt as suggested in walkthrough.
+For all waypoints in the "horizon_waypoints" reduce the velocities of the "horizon_waypoints" according to a monotonically decreasing function of the distance to the horizon of the respective waypoint (LOOKAHEAD_WPS=200 waypoints ahead of the car).

+I am using sqrt as a monotonically decreasing function as suggested in the walkthrough.

+Note that the code never modifies the original waypoints, but merely "patches" the velocities of the "horizon waypoints" (= a copy of a contiguous stretch of LOOKAHEAD_WPS=200 waypoints ahead of the car).

 ---
 ### 1.5 Further Functions

-Apart from the callback functions that are called upon incoming events, there are a few fairly self-explaing helper functions.
+Apart from the inevitable callback functions that are called upon incoming events, there are a few fairly self-explanatory helper functions.
 Notably when the list of "base_waypoints" is first received an appropriate KD-tree helper variable is created in order to speed up finding closest waypoints later on.

 ----------------
 ---

-## 2 My code similar to walkthrough part 2 -> vehicle follows waypoints (Simulator)
+## 2 My code related to walkthrough part 2 -> vehicle follows waypoints (Simulator)

 Main file: dbw_node.py, class DBWNode, discussion below Helper files: lowpass.py, pid.py, twist_controller.py, yaw_controller.py

 Remark 4: Please refer to Remark 2 above.
-The DBWNode only contains part of the controller, comparable to the inner part of a cascade controller.
+The DBWNode only contains part of the "low level controller", comparable to the inner part of a cascade controller.
 The so called "final waypoints" from the waypoint_updater node are not direct input to the DBW "Node".
 They are first converted by the "black box" "Waypoint Follower".
-It seems that this is implementing a pure pursuit controller in c++.
+It seems that this is implementing a pure pursuit controller in C++.

 Remark 5: In the real vehicle there will be a flag "dbw_enabled", this is never sent in the simulated vehicle where it effectively is stubbed to True by setting the corresponding helper variable to True, initially.
-In the real vehicle this is used to prevent the I-portion of PID controllers from winding up, during Drive by wire functionality may be disabled by the driver.
+In the real vehicle this is used to prevent the I-portion of PID controllers from winding up, while Drive-By-WTHereire functionality may be disabled by the driver.

 ---
 ### 2.1 \__init__(self)